grafana/Grafana-Alloy-for-Beginners/README.md

 ```alloy
 targets = [{"__address__" = "mimir:9009",  env = "demo", service = "mimir"}]
 ```

+The addresses of the targets are:

+- mythical-server: "mythical-server:4000"
+- mythical-requester: "mythical-requester:4001"

 Forward the logs to the `prometheus.remote_write` component we defined in the previous section.